How Long Does a Home Report Last?

 What is a Home Report?

 A Home Report is a series of documents provided by sellers to prospective buyers.
-This became a legal requirement when selling a house in Scotland as of December 1st 2008.
+The Scottish Government made this a legal requirement when selling a house in Scotland as of December 1st 2008.

 When Do I Need to Get One?